Xero Accounts Payable: How to Pay Bills and Manage Suppliers

 How Accounts Payable Works in Xero

-The basic accounts payable process in Xero follows this workflow:
+The basic AP process follows this workflow:

 - Receive a supplier invoice – by email, post, or from a supplier portal